-4. Appeals from a Decision of a Dean, Academic Manager, Assistant Vice-Chancellor, Deputy Vice-Chancellor, Pro-Vice-Chancellor or other University Officer
+- Appeals from a Decision of a Dean, Academic Manager, Assistant Vice-Chancellor, Deputy Vice-Chancellor, Pro-Vice-Chancellor or other University Officer - (a) A student who is aggrieved by a decision

-- (a) A student who is aggrieved by a decision made by a Dean, Academic Manager, Assistant Vice-Chancellor, Deputy Vice-Chancellor, Pro-Vice-Chancellor or other University Officer may appeal to the Academic Appeals Committee (a subcommittee of the Academic Administration Committee acting on behalf of the Academic Board). (b) A student who is not satisfied with the out- - (b) A student who is not satisfied with the outcome of the appeal to the Academic Appeals Committee may appeal that decision to the Council Appeals Committee. - 5.
-Appeals from a Decision of a University Committee (including the Academic Appeals Committee) - (a) A student who is aggrieved by a decision made by the Academic Administration Committee, a subcommittee of the Academic Administration Committee, or the Executive of the Academic Administration Committee may appeal to the Council.
+- made by a Dean, Academic Manager, Assistant Vice-Chancellor, Deputy Vice-Chancellor, Pro-Vice-Chancellor or other University Officer may appeal to the Academic Appeals Committee (a subcommittee of the Academic Administration Committee acting on behalf of the Academic Board). - (b) A student who is not satisfied with the outcome of the appeal to the Academic Appeals Committee may appeal that decision to the Council Appeals Committee.

+Appeals from a Decision of a University Committee (including the Academic Appeals Committee)

+- (a) A student who is aggrieved by a decision made by the Academic Administration Committee, a subcommittee of the Academic Administration Committee, or the Executive of the Academic Administration Committee may appeal to the Council.
 Appeals to the Council are heard on behalf of the Council by the Council Appeals Committee. - (b) The decision of the Council Appeals Committee is final.